-The select the option "Show Used Automation" from the pop-up menu. - This will close all automation subtracks not containing any automation events, while leaving used subtracks open for the selected track.
+• Right-click (Win) or [Ctrl]-click (Mac) a specific track and select the option "Show Used Automation" from the pop-up menu.
+This will close all automation subtracks not containing any automation events, while leaving used subtracks open for the selected track.